Once you’re an approved KiwiBuild buyer and found the home you want, it’s time to make your purchase.

 - finalising details of your KiwiSaver withdrawal, First Home Grant or First Home Loan (if applicable).

 You will also need to sign the KiwiBuild Deed of Covenant.
-This is a legal agreement that intend to live in your KiwiBuild home for a minimum period of time before the home can be rented out or sold.
+This is a legal agreement that you intend to live in your KiwiBuild home for a minimum period of time before the home can be rented out or sold.

 - at least one year for a studio or one-bedroom home; or